AaltoSciComp/scicomp-docs/triton/tut/monitoring.rst

 There are various tools available for each of these steps.

+Checking your jobs and making them efficient is important for several
+reasons: the more you run now, the lower your priority in the future.
+Also, the more efficient your jobs, the less the overall environmental impact of computing.

 .. seealso::

    Please ensure you have read :doc:`interactive` and :doc:`serial`